thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-But for simplicity's sake, we stick with the shorthand sytnax.
-There's nothing more to do to make the title configurable, let's update the template for `hello` app.
+But for simplicity's sake, we stick with the shorthand syntax.
+There's nothing more to do to make the title configurable, let's update the template for `ZippyAppComponent` app.

 {% highlight javascript %}
 {% raw %}
 @Component({
+  moduleId: module.id,
+  selector: 'zippy-app',
-  template: `<my-zippy title="Details"></zippy>`,
+  template: '<my-zippy title="Details"></zippy>',
-  directives: [ZippyComponent]
 })
 ...
 {% endraw %}